 The preparation of financial statements in conformity with HKFRSs requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group's accounting policies.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the consolidated financial statements are disclosed in Note 4.

 2.2 Changes in accounting policies and disclosures

-2.2.1 New and amended standards adopted by the Group
+2.2.1 Amendments to existing standards adopted by the Group

-The Group has applied the following standards and amendments for the first time for the annual reporting period commencing 1 April 2020:
+The Group has applied the following amendments for the first time for the annual reporting period commencing 1 April 2021: